CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 ![Dendrogram of LLM clustering](results/library_data_analysis/inter_llm_dendrogram_overall.png)

 Insights from the Dendrogram Above:
-- Orange Cluster (left): Meta's Llama models clusters closely here, showing family-level similarity.
+- Orange Cluster: Meta's Llama models clusters closely here, showing family-level similarity.
-- Mostly Qwen and DeepSeek models – these are highly similar, forming a tight group.
-- Green Cluster (middle): Almost all of the Mistral models, Microsoft models, and some Qwen models cluster within their family first and then cluster with other families.
-- Red Cluster (right): Google models, some Qwen models, and Deepseek models cluster within their family first and then cluster with other families.
-There is a single Mistral model that is also part of this cluster.
+- Green Cluster: A pair of Qwen and Mistral model clusters here.
+- Red Cluster: Two Microsoft models cluster closely, three Qwen2.5 models cluster closely, and the remaining Mistral models all clusters.
+Then, these three clusters merges to create a larger cluster.
+- Purple Cluster: The three Qwen3 models clusters and the two Deepseek models clusters.
+Then, they merge to create a larger cluster.
+- Brown Cluster: The three Google models clusters here.
+- Note that "google_gemma-3-4b-it" does not cluster closely with any other model or group of models.
-- Family Clustering: Models from the same family (e.g., all Llama variants) cluster closely, reflecting shared architectures or training data.
+- Family Clustering: Models from the same family (e.g., all Llama variants) generally cluster closely, reflecting shared architectures or training data.
 This validates the project's inter-LLM similarity findings.
-- Distinct Groups: There are clear separations – e.g., Qwen/DeepSeek are isolated from Meta/Mistral, suggesting unique "fingerprints" in their responses.
-- Dissimilarity within Family: Qwen models are spread widely across many different branches unlike most of the LLM families.
+- Dissimilarity within Family: Qwen models are spread widely across many different branches (green, red, and purple branches) unlike most of the LLM families.
-- Overall Structure: The tree merges into one big cluster at high distance (~1.5), meaning all LLMs have some baseline similarity, but sub-clusters reveal nuances.

 For more plots and detailed reports, check `results/library_data_analysis/`.